rogerbarton/vr-modeling/Assets/scene.md

 **Editable Meshes** is the parent for all meshes that will be modified by libigl as well as a spawn point to define where new meshes are positioned.

 **XR Rig** contains the cameras and controllers.
 All components related tracking the head and hands is here.
 Notably the controllers have a lot of settings that you can tweak related to how the rays are shown and how you can interact with the scene.
-This is also where the `InputManager` instance is.
+This is also where the :cs:class:`InputManager` instance is.

-**UI** holds all UI items and has the `UiManager` instance attached.
+**UI** holds all UI items and has the :cs:class:`UiManager` instance attached.

 **Environment** holds all static meshes, visual items as well as the lighting objects.